- Change of address

 A dwelling that is noone’s sole or main residence but which is furnished (and not otherwise exempt from council tax), will be regarded as a second home.
 Second homes do not qualify for a discount, unless the person liable for the council tax (or their partner) has the second home for particular job related reasons there may be a 50% discount.

-Second home for job related reasons - discount form [pdf document]
+Second home for job related reasons e-form [E-form opens in a new window]

 Family annexe discount